-Sales winners employ two types of insight selling: opportunity insight and interaction insight.
+Sales winners employ two types of insight-based selling: opportunity insight and interaction insight.

 Much as a trusted colleague might help you come up with your own ideas, so does the savvy seller who practices interaction insight.
-These winning sellers help buyers think outside the box by asking tough questions, pushing them out of their comfort zones and challenging their assumptions.
+These winning sellers help buyers think outside the box by asking tough questions, pushing them out of their comfort zones, and challenging their assumptions.
 When they do, buyers often come to insights on their own.
 The net effect is that the buyer wants to keep that seller around.
 To do that, they buy from that provider more often.

 Opportunity insight and interaction insight work together to build customer loyalty and earn repeat sales.
-Whether presenting the buyer with a new opportunity, or simply collaborating with them, insight sellers drive change with ideas that matter.
+Whether presenting the buyer with a new opportunity or simply collaborating with them, insight sellers drive change with ideas that matter.